eliasnogueira/public-speaking/README.md

 ### Community
 13 in total

-Work for the software development and testing community to help them, and me, to grow.
+Work for the software development and testing community to help them, and me, grow.

 | Date        | Event            | Type | Role |
 |:-----------:|------------------|:----:|:----:|